Recipe makeovers: 5 ways to create healthy recipes

 Healthy substitutions not only reduce the amount of fat, calories and salt in your recipes but also can boost the nutritional content.

 - Milk.
-Prepare a dessert with fat-free milk instead of whole milk to save 66 calories and almost 8 grams of fat per cup.
+Prepare a dessert with fat-free milk instead of whole milk to save more than 60 calories and 7 grams of fat per cup.

 - Meat.
 When making casseroles, scale back on meat, poultry or fish and increase the amount of vegetables.
 You'll save on calories and fat while gaining more vitamins, minerals and fiber.